DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 - **General**
 	- [x] Audio random dependency error fix
 - **Arena**
+	- [x] Guild members on other severs were not highlighted in cross-server turma
 	- [x] Fixed wrong error message when Global Arena request is blocked
+- **Guild**
+	- [x] Guild buildings script not loading on update

 ### TRANSLATIONS